 The main reason games are blacked out comes down to local broadcasting rights.

-Before the start of the season, MLB teams agree on which broadcasting companies get to show which games.
+Before starting the season, MLB teams agree on which broadcasting companies get to show which games.
 Local broadcasters usually get the rights to broadcast their local MLB team’s games.

 Local broadcasters get exclusive rights to broadcast those games, so they are not available to stream on MLB.tv.

-In order to enforce the blackout online, MLB.tv uses geo-locations to determine whether the stream to a certain game should be blocked or made available to view for each specific viewer trying to access the content.
+To enforce the blackout online, MLB.tv uses geo-locations to determine whether the stream to a certain game should be blocked or made available to view for each specific viewer trying to access the streaming content.

 Websites like MLB.tv do this by using the IP address of your device.
 Each device that connects to the internet is given an IP address that identifies your physical location.